coderefinery/manuals/broadcaster.rst

   * General → Use dual monitors → yes.
 Despite the name, this gives Zoom two *windows*: one for the gallery view, one for the screenshare (or active speaker if there is no screenshare).
+You need two monitors plugged in, though, otherwise the mode doesn't work.

   * General → Enter full screen automatically when starting or joining a meeting → false